docker/docs/machine/get-started.md

             </body>
             </html>

   You can create and manage as many local VMs running Docker as your local resources permit; just run `docker-machine create` again.
-All created machines appearsin the output of `docker-machine ls`.
+All created machines appear in the output of `docker-machine ls`.

 ## Start and stop machines